 Eighth Grade is a year of “lasts!”
 It begins with, “This is our last first day of school at St. Pat’s,” and ends with, “This is the last time we will be all together,” at graduation.
 And, in between there are numerous fun and exciting memories waiting to be had.

 Eighth Grade is also the year of transitions.
 There is so much to be done to end the grammar school years and be prepared and look forward to high school.
 Some of the highlights of the Eighth Grade year include reception of the Sacrament of Confirmation, stepping up to be Clan leaders, and participating on the famed Yosemite Institute Week in the High Sierras.

-Mrs. Paynter, our Eighth Grade teacher, ensures that our students have the solid foundation and leadership skills to move to the next level in their education.
-She takes a personal interest in each and every one of her students and helps them discover the high school that best suits their individual needs.
+Mr. Forsell, our Eighth Grade teacher, ensures that our students have the solid foundation and leadership skills to move to the next level in their education.
+He takes a personal interest in each and every one of his students and helps them discover the high school that best suits their individual needs.